Suggestions

 95% CI

-Antecedentes y objetivo: No existe consenso sobre cuál es el momento óptimo para realizar procedimientos de cementación vertebral (CV) en el tratamiento de las fracturas toracolumbares osteoporóticas.
+No existe consenso sobre cuál es el momento óptimo para realizar procedimientos de cementación vertebral (CV) en el tratamiento de las fracturas toracolumbares osteoporóticas.
 El objetivo de este estudio es determinar si la cementación precoz (realizada durante las dos primeras semanas de evolución) presenta ventajas con respecto a la cirugía diferida en términos de eficacia y seguridad, así como evaluar el papel de las diferentes variables terapéuticas modificables en dichos resultados.

-Materiales y métodos: Estudio retrospectivo unicéntrico que incluyó a todos los pacientes mayores de 50 años que se sometieron a una CV por fractura osteoporótica toracolumbar entre 2010 y 2023.
+Estudio retrospectivo unicéntrico que incluyó a todos los pacientes mayores de 50 años que se sometieron a una CV por fractura osteoporótica toracolumbar entre 2010 y 2023.
 Se excluyó a los pacientes con dos episodios en menos de tres meses o con un seguimiento incompleto.
 Mediante un análisis de regresión se evaluaron el alivio del dolor, la progresión de la fractura y la extravasación de cemento.

-Resultados: Se analizaron 154 procedimientos, sin diferencias significativas en el alivio del dolor según el momento de la cirugía.
-La CV precoz (1-14 días después del inicio de los síntomas) se asoció a un mayor riesgo de progresión de la fractura en comparación con la cementación intermedia (15-60 días; OR 15,2, p=0,001) y la tardía (>60 días; OR 16,2, p=0,013); mayor riesgo de fuga de cemento al disco o a vasos adyacentes (OR 3,2, p=0,025); pero menor riesgo de fuga de cemento al canal espinal (OR 0,16, p=0,027).
+Se analizaron 154 procedimientos, sin diferencias significativas en el alivio del dolor según el momento de la cirugía.
+La CV precoz (uno a 14 días después del inicio de los síntomas) se asoció a un mayor riesgo de progresión de la fractura en comparación con la cementación intermedia (15-60 días; OR 15,2, p=0,001) y la tardía (>60 días; OR 16,2, p=0,013); mayor riesgo de fuga de cemento al disco o a vasos adyacentes (OR 3,2, p=0,025); pero menor riesgo de fuga de cemento al canal espinal (OR 0,16, p=0,027).
 No se observaron diferencias entre vertebroplastia y cifoplastia.

-Conclusiones: La CV precoz mostró un efecto equivalente pero más temprano en el alivio del dolor y redujo el riesgo de fuga de cemento al canal espinal en comparación con intervenciones diferidas, a pesar de un aumento del riesgo de progresión de la fractura y fuga de cemento al disco o a los vasos de drenaje (efectos sin repercusión clínica significativa).
+La CV precoz mostró un efecto equivalente pero más temprano en el alivio del dolor y redujo el riesgo de fuga de cemento al canal espinal en comparación con intervenciones diferidas, a pesar de un aumento del riesgo de progresión de la fractura y fuga de cemento al disco o a los vasos de drenaje (efectos sin repercusión clínica significativa).
 Así, se identificó como la estrategia más eficaz para equilibrar la eficacia analgésica y la seguridad del procedimiento.

 Palabras clave:

-fractura vertebral
+Fractura vertebral

-cementación vertebral
+Cementación vertebral

 Article